 Mr. Thenardier and Jean Valjean are both ex-cons who hid their identities behind a facade of respectability (one is an honest politician, the other a thieving innkeeper).
 Valjean is religious, Thenardier is godless.

-Mm.
+Mme.
 Thenardier and Fantine are both mothers but the latter is dedicated to her one daughter and the former treats her daughters like pets that she indulges as kids but maltreats when they grow older.

-In Please Dont Tell My Parents I Blew Up The Moon (sequel to Please Don't Tell My Parents I'm a Supervillain), retired superhero the Audit thinks that the Inscrutable Machine are deliberately mirroring her daughter and her friends out of jealousy.
+In Please Don't Tell My Parents I Blew Up the Moon (sequel to Please Don't Tell My Parents I'm a Supervillain), retired superhero the Audit thinks that the Inscrutable Machine are deliberately mirroring her daughter and her friends out of jealousy.
 E-Claire looks enough like Claire that she probably heard variants of "Almost as pretty as Claire Lutra" a lot and her name is an obvious reference, Reviled's name is a reference to Ray Viles, and Bad Penny probably has a minor inventing ability that Penny's much stronger and more public one overshadowed.
 This is, of course, completely wrong.
 The real reason that the Inscrutable Machine looks and acts like Penny and her friends is because they are Penny and her friends.
 It helps that Claire has a minor shapeshifting ability that makes her look just different enough for the trick to work.

 Avery Lazar to Lissa Dragomir in Blood Promise.
 Both are royals, spirit users, and have brought people Back from the Dead.
 But Lissa actually cares about people.
 Her shadow-kissed bondmate Rose is also her best friend.
 While Avery does not show real emotions.
 Her shadowkissed bondmates Reed Lazar (her brother) and Simon (her guardian) are little more than her slaves.